 “We are standing on the foundation and the shoulders of people who have sacrificed to get us where we are today, and so that’s what you will see [in this monument],” said Houston Mayor Sylvester Turner during the unveiling ceremony.
 “I am not the mayor of the city of Houston, the fourth largest city, because I am so smart and because I am so gifted.
 I am the mayor of the city of Houston because those folks that are on that monument paid the price that enabled me to be where I am today.
 I give credit to every single one, named and unnamed, that’s on that monument that says together we can get to where we are.”

-Ken Reed, a known white supremacist from Houston and national director of the Aryan Renaissance Society (ARS), led the white supremacist rally.
+Ken Reed, a known white supremacist from Houston and national director of the Aryan Renaissance Society, led the white supremacist rally.
 He claimed to not know about the unveiling ceremony until his hate group applied for a protest permit from a Capitol event coordinator.

-According to the SPLC, two prominent white supremacists and a number of neo-Nazi groups, including the Texas-based ARS, constitute WLM’s main backers, supplying the resources that have enabled the group to host rallies and conduct flier distributions across US since it emerged last year.
-In a video posted in October, one member of the WLM group explained the racist reasoning behind the group’s protest of hate crime laws, saying the laws are “unjustly” applied to white people as opposed to people of color.
+According to the SPLC, two prominent white supremacists and a number of neo-Nazi groups, including the Texas-based Renaissance Society, constitute White Lives Matter’s main backers, supplying the resources that have enabled the group to host rallies and conduct flier distributions across the U.S. since it emerged last year.
+In a video posted in October, one member of the White Lives Matter group explained the racist reasoning behind the group’s protest of hate crime laws, saying the laws are “unjustly” applied to white people as opposed to people of color.
 (This is not accurate, as statistics will show below.)

 Since the video was posted, the SPLC has tracked 701 hateful and/or racially motivated intimidation and harassment incidents against historically marginalized groups since Trump’s election victory.